NIEM/NIEM.github.io/movement/json-schema-output/index.md

 title: Movement and JSON Schema
 ---

-We’re Looking for **your** Feedback on NIEM JSON.
+We need your feedback on NIEM JSON!

 Before we can finalize the NIEM JSON Schema solution, we need to hear from actual JSON users.
-Please review the content on this page and provide your feedback on what you see and/or don’t see and want to.
+Please review the content on this page and provide your feedback on what you see, don’t see, and want to see.

 We are assuming there are two types of JSON users:

-1. Those who would like to leverage only the NIEM terms and definitions when building custom JSON objects for a lightweight exchange.
+1. <b>Those who would like to leverage only the NIEM terms and definitions when building custom JSON objects for a lightweight exchange.</b>

    For this user type, we have the current JSON Schema output of the Beta Movement Tool.
 It’s as simple as we can make it—through a lightweight version